 Babolat Technical Viper 2025 – Best for Smash Shots

 This Babolat powerhouse is built for players who love smashing winners.
-The Vibrasorb system reduces vibrations, making it comfortable despite its power output.
+The vibration-reduced Vibrasorb system makes it comfortable despite its power output.

 Key Features